 What is Facial Palsy?

 Facial palsy is a disorder characterized by paralysis of muscles in the face.
+It is sometimes referred to as Bell’s Palsy.
 It can be caused by a Herpes virus, and in sometimes caused as a result of inner ear infections.
 New research links gluten intolerance to this neurological disorder.

 Gluten Sensitivity & Nerve Damage